WPI-ARC/unsupervised_online_reaching_prediction/README.md

       $export PATH=/YOUR/MATLAB/PATH/bin:$PATH

 3. Run example_UOLA.py for a simple example.
+This example file will initialize the model and use the obsTraj.csv to update the model.
+It will take the testTraj.csv as the observation and write the prediction trajectory to predTraj.csv

 # Contents:
 1. Matlab code for unsupervised online learning algorithm.